Can pets eat Burdock Root?

 Description

-The raw root is fibrous and can be difficult to chew in larger chunks.
-Herbal tinctures, powders, and capsules vary in concentration and may include extra botanicals that are not pet-tested.
-Burdock burrs, stems, and leaves are not edible food parts and may irritate the mouth.
-If offered, use only a small amount of fully cooked plain root.
+Herbal tinctures, powders, and capsules vary in concentration and may include extra botanicals not tested for pets.
+Burrs, stems, and leaves are not edible and may irritate the mouth.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.